Bladimir-PF/PAES2024-Admission/README.md

 # PAES2024-Admission
-This is the repository for the materiales used in the research project "Probability of admission to selective higher education in Chile"
+This is the repository of the materials used in the research project "Probability of Admission to Selective Higher Education in Chile"